 This may sound obvious, but make sure EVERY member of the family is on board with most of the locations you will visit.
 You can't please everybody all the time, but there should be something for everyone to look forward to.
 Be flexible and take fears and comfort levels into consideration.
 We have fear of heights for some in our family so we work around it and plan accordingly.

 More than two nights in one location?
 Don't stay in a hotel

 Instead, look for a rental property.
 Check out my blog on “Where to Stay".
 Making yourself “at home” in a different city is part of the adventure.
+We usually rent from Home Away.
 It allows you to manage shower routines and meals much better if you have younger children.
 It is much nicer to unwind in a comfortable living room at the end of the day than in an impersonal hotel room.
 And if you are really adventurous you can try cooking with the local flavor!